girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Babel/README.md

 ## Setting up Babel into our project
 - Babel comes as a package as a node module which can be installed via npm (node package manager).
+- For Windows, if you are finding issue regargind installation of babel and other related package, use [git bash](https://git-scm.com/downloads) instead.
+- For mac, it work just fine

 > Step 1